Danimal4326/homebridge-ecoplug/README.md

 # homebridge-ecoplug
-[Homebridge](https://github.com/nfarina/homebridge) accessory plugin for Eco smart plugs
+[Homebridge](https://github.com/nfarina/homebridge) platform plugin for Eco smart plugs

 This plugin allows you to remotely control the state of your Eco Plug.
 It allows you to set the on/off state.